rrovetto/Ontology-Development-Guidelines/README.md

 - Given the similarity between computational ontologies and other artifacts that go by names such as 'controlled vocabulary', 'taxonomy', 'classifcation system', 'semantic data model', 'conceptual model', etc., many of the facts, opinions, and recommendations made in this repository apply to them as well, i.e., to other so-called knowledge organization systmes.
 ## Support
 - If you find value in my work, [donations are welcome via PayPal](https://tinyurl.com/donateViaPayPalrr) or [via this GoGetFunding webpage](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+- This project is intended to result in a product/output as a book or manual.
+Sponsors and publishers are desired; please contact.
 - [Employment opportunities & work collaborations are desired.
 Click here to schedule a meeting](https://tinyurl.com/hm8wu2sa).

 ### For Hire